codearxiv/PCReconstruct/README.md

 Takes a PCL point cloud surface and fills in gaps or densifies sparse regions by learning from the various surface features of the cloud.

-This is done using a "continuous signal" variation of the k-SVD dictionary learning algorithm adapted to unstructured point clouds.
+This is done using a "continuous dictionary" variation of the k-SVD dictionary learning algorithm adapted to unstructured point clouds.

 ## TODO:
 * Still struggles in areas of very high curvature.
 Smaller patch sizes may have to be selected here automatically.